sha1n/pipelines/README.md

   .build();

-// Configuring an memory pipeline driver const driver = new PipelineDriver(pipeline);
+// Creating an in-memory pipeline pump const pump = createPump(pipeline);

 // Using the pipeline driver to run a task const task = new BuildTask('git@github.com:sha1n/fungus.git');